SapphireStar31/recipe-searcher/timeLog.md

 <br>
 8/31/2024 - Spent time setting up my computer for the course, taking care of the starting tasks, and downloading applications.
 Spent about 4 hours on it.
 <br>
-9/1/2024 - Installed the applications the rest of the way and applied for Github student account.
+9/1/2024 - Installed the applications the rest of the way and applied for GitHub student account.
 Did week 1's activity 1 and 2 as well as the exercise.
 Spent about 8 hours on it.
 <br>
 <br>
 Week 2